pbmanis/acq4-documentation/source/userGuide/configuration.rst

 Configuration Structure
 -----------------------

-When ACQ4 first starts, it reads a single configuration from **config/default.cfg**  (it is possible to override this with the -c flag).
+When ACQ4 first starts, it searches a few default locations for a file named 'default.cfg' (it is possible to override this with the ``-c`` flag).
 The structure of this file should look like:

 ::